top of page

 My Story

 In 2021 my husband Manfred died suddenly from an aneurysm.
-Through the shock and pain clay and creativity has been my saviour.
+Throughout the shock and pain, clay and creativity has been my saviour.
 In the early days it was soothing just to hold the clay in my hands, then gradually I began to make a series of 'grief dolls'.
-These tiny clay figures helped keep me feel connected to Manfred.
-I also set-up an online Grief Journal to record my journey.
+These tiny clay figures helped keep me feeling connected to Manfred.
+In the spring of 2024 my grief was further compounded with the loss of my dear mother.

-Education
+School and Education

 bottom of page